History of the Trinity Church

 The largest cemetery in Holderness, this yard is beautifully kept.
 Some of the early stones have been reset and apparently are not in their original order since members of the same family are separated by other stones.
 There are a few field stones which seem to mark graves.
 Scattered throughout the cemetery are apparently vacant lots which, from their contours, seem to contain graves, but without markers….We have taken the liberty, well aware of the peril, of indicating as a wife, a female inscription where the stone is next to the husband's and where the dates are reasonably close.
 We apologize for any erroneous marriages!

 There is an alphabetical listing of lot owners provided here.
-This is an ongoing effort and currently incomplete.
-It does not contain a listing of all interred but provides a means of cross–referencing owners to lot numbers as shown on the Cemetery map provided.
-Another resource lies within findagrave.com which currently contains a listing of over 550 names and photos of grave markers within Trinity Cemetery.
+This is an ongoing effort.
+It does not contain a list of all interred but provides a means of cross-referencing owners to lot numbers as shown on the Cemetery map.
+Another resource is findagrave.com which currently has a listing of 2260 names and photos, many of them added by Trinity board member Kristin Snow.
 Of particular note is the grave memorial for Harl Pease, Jr., a World War II Congressional Medal of Honor recipient born in Plymouth, New Hampshire (see http://www.findagrave.com/cgi-bin/fg.cgi?page=gr&GRid=8096123).

 The Cemetery is beautifully landscaped with majestic 150+ year old white pine and sugar maples.
 Mindful of the age of these giants, the Association has embarked on a tree and shrub planting effort to provide seasonal color, maintain shade, and preserve the historic character of the Cemetery as the old trees slowly die and are removed.